Ing. Tereza De Castro, Ph.D.

 Ing.
 Mgr.
 Pavel Přikryl, Ph.D.

-Dr. Přikryl works as an Assistant Professor at the Department of International Studies and Diplomacy, Faculty of International Relations (FIR) at the University of Economics in Prague.
+Dr Přikryl works as an Assistant Professor at the Department of International Studies and Diplomacy, Faculty of International Relations (FIR) at the University of Economics in Prague.
 In February 2018, he defended his dissertation thesis Failed states as a factor of international relations and focuses further in his research on weak statehood, especially in Asia and Africa.
-He teaches Asia in international relations and Global South in international relations in English, and Political problems of developing countries in Czech.
+He teaches Asia in international relations and Global South in international relations in English and the Political problems of developing countries in Czech.
 Since 2020, he is a member of the Academic Senate of FIR and since 2021, he represents FIR in the Council of Universities, within which he further participates in the Committee for Education.

 Doc.
 Ing.
 Zuzana Stuchlíková, Ph.D.